ashiq97/DailyNeeds-eCommerce/README.md

 How To Run This Project
 --
-**Step - 1** :- Download or clone this project from this repository .<br>
+**Step - 1** :- Download or clone this project from this repository .
-[Note:Make sure The root folder name is "Dailyneeds".so if you Download as a zip then just rename the folder as "Dailyneeds" ]<br>

 **Step - 2** :- Create a database named needy in your phpmyadmin and then in that database import a file named needy.sql which is provided here inside the Database folder at the top.

 **Step - 3** :- Now go to this path C:\xampp\htdocs and copy that downloaded or cloned project here .

-**Step - 4** :- Your downloaded project name should be Dailyneeds-Ecommerce-Master .
-Now please rename that folder name and give it a name which is Dailyneeds .
+**Step - 4** :- Your downloaded project name should be DailyNeeds-eCommerce-Master .
+Now please rename that folder name and give it a name which is "Dailyneeds" .

 **Step - 5** :- Now go to your browser and insert this link http://localhost/dailyneeds/ .
 Hopefully you will be able to see the index page .